Skip to main content

 1. Selects the newest failing cases whose signatures match the candidate (up to 3), plus up to 2 protected win cases to catch collateral damage.

-3. Scores each returned session directly through the evaluator (never through the live turn pipeline).
+3. Scores each returned session’s last trace on the trace metrics, directly through the evaluator (never through the live turn pipeline).

-4. Promotes iff the targeted metric improved past rule_promote_margin on a failing case and no case — failure or win — regressed past rule_regress_margin on any metric.
-Otherwise retires, with the exact reason journaled.
+4. Promotes iff the targeted metric improved past rule_promote_margin on a failing case and nothing regressed attributably.
+Otherwise retires, with the exact reason and per-case deltas journaled.

-Inconclusive rounds (a replay that raised, timed out, or produced no comparable scores) are evidence of nothing: the candidate stays pending, and after three inconclusive replay rounds validation relies on the forward trial instead.
+Inconclusive rounds are evidence of nothing: the candidate stays pending, its replay_attempts advances, and after 3 attempts validation relies on the forward trial instead.

 Forward trials — the automatic fallback